 Of course, I couldn’t just let those items sit there!
 Especially when I glanced at my fruit bowl and spotted a pear.
 I immediately imagined the smoky bacon, pungent cheese and fresh pear on top of the buttery, roasted garlic bread.
 It was a done deal!

-This delicious bread is great on its own, and is also a fantastic base for many other recipes.
+This Roasted Garlic Bread recipe is made with an entire head of roasted garlic.
+It's delicious on its own and is also an amazing base for many other recipes.

 - 1 head roasted garlic (click here for How to Roast Garlic) -should be made ahead of time